 - Acting or refrain from acting by reason of any payment, offer to pay, promise to pay, or receipt of anything of actual pecuniary value paid or payable, or received or receivable, to him/herself or any third person, including any gift or campaign contribution, made or received in relationship to or as a condition of the performance of an official act; - 2.
-Use of confidential information obtained in the course of or by reason of his employment in any manner with intent to result in financial gain for himself, his spouse, his dependent child in his custody, or any business with which he is associated; - Disclosure of confidential information obtained in the course of or by reason of his employment or official capacity in any manner with intent to result in financial gain for him/herself or any other person; - 4.
-Favorably acting on any matter that is specifically designed to provide a special monetary benefit to such employee or his/her spouse or dependent children; - □ Special monetary benefit Being materially affected in a substantially different manner or degree than the manner or degree in which the public in general will be affected or, if the matter affects only a special class of persons, then affected in a substantially different manner or degree than the manner or degree in which such class will be affected. - 5.
-Attempting to influence any District financial decision, or use his/her position to influence any student or parent/guardian financial decision, that may result in financial gain to the employee, the employee's spouse, the employee's dependent children, or businesses with which they are associated, unless authorized by the Board of Education; - 6.
-Accepting gifts of substantial value (\$100 or more) from vendors, individuals, students/parents/guardians, or subordinate employees;
+Use or disclosure of confidential information obtained in the course of or by reason of his employment in any manner with intent to result in financial gain for himself, his spouse, his dependent child in his custody, or any business with which he is associated, or anyone else; - 3.
+Favorably acting on any matter that is specifically designed to provide a special monetary benefit to such employee or his/her spouse or dependent children; - Special monetary benefit Being materially affected in a substantially different manner or degree than the manner or degree in which the public in general will be affected or, if the matter affects only a special class of persons, then affected in a substantially different manner or degree than the manner or degree in which such class will be affected.